What's A Typical Day?

 Afternoon Activities: 1:45 – 4:00

-Afternoons in DTS vary.
+Afternoons in the DTS schedule vary.
 They can involve further teaching, ministry training for outreach, times of prayer for the nations, small group, local ministry – we keep learning in the afternoons, it just tends to be even more interactive.

 Work Detail: 4:00 – 6:00